TPSoares/client-management-system/README.md

 npm install
 ```

-3. Put your firebase credentials on the environment.ts file and create a collection called "clients"
+3. Create a firebase project [here](https://console.firebase.google.com/), put your firebase credentials on the environment.ts file and create a collection called "clients" under firestore

 4. Serve the project with
 ```shell